Hapalopilus croceus

 Hapalopilus croceus is a species of polypore fungus.
-It was originally described by Christian Hendrik Persoon in 1796 as Boletus croceus; Marinus Anton Donk transferred it to genus Hapalopilus in 1933 to give it the name by which it is currently known.
+It was originally described by Christian Hendrik Persoon in 1796 as Boletus croceus; Marinus Anton Donk transferred it to the genus Hapalopilus in 1933 to give it the name by which it is currently known.
 The species is found in Asia, Europe, Oceania, and North America, where it grows on the rotting wood of deciduous trees.

 Description

 Hapalopilus croceus produces conspicuous, bright orange, fleshy, annual pileate fruit bodies (sporocarps) that form on coarse veteran oak wood.

 Habitat, distribution and ecology

 Hapalopilus croceu is a white-rot polypore that specialises in decaying coarse, veteran oak wood and, more rarely, Castanea wood.
 It occurs throughout the temperate zone of the Northern Hemisphere, with confirmed records from eastern North America, Europe, China and Japan, but its core range is in Europe, where it is confined to old, large-stemmed oaks.
 The species is globally rare and highly fragmented; in most European countries where it persists it is nationally threatened, and it is assessed as Vulnerable on the IUCN Red List owing to the historic loss of ancient oak habitats through intensified land use.

 As a white rot fungus, H. croceus breaks down lignin and cellulose in living or recently dead oak wood, producing conspicuous bright orange, fleshy annual fruit bodies.
 Its extensive, long-lived mycelium can persist in the same host for decades or even centuries, resulting in repeated fruiting at the same site.
 Most spores are deposited close to the parent sporocarp, so colonization of new hosts relies on the proximity and continuity of suitable veteran oaks.
 The species has a bipolar mating system, which enhances the chance of sibling spore compatibility in fragmented populations but may also limit genetic diversity where stands are small and isolated.